 - Increase awareness and connection to resources and organizations available to assist landowners in post-course activities.

-This is a free, self-paced course, hosted online and accessible when you have time to complete the materials.
+This is a free, self-paced course.
+All content is online and accessible when you have time to complete the materials.
 All events below are optional.

-- October 12, 7pm: County Forester Zoom Q&A Session
+- October 4, 7pm: Welcome Webinar & County Forester Zoom Q&A

 The course is free of charge, but registration is required.
 Participants will need access to the internet to view the course.